-In time-lapse Film mode (see TIME-LAPSE on page 19) it is assumed that you will want to use an auto-focus trigger and not a bloop light.
-The controller generates an auto-focus signal through the above connectors when the controller triggers the camera at each frame.
+In Broadcast mode (see page 16) or time-lapse Film mode (see TIME-LAPSE on page 21) it is assumed that you will want to use an auto-focus trigger and not a bloop light.
+The controller generates an auto-focus signal through the above connectors whenever it generates a camera trigger signal.

-In normal Film mode (see MOMENTARY, PULSE, or CONTI NOUS on page 18) it is assumed that you will want to connect a bloop light, and use some other means to trigger the camera's auto-focus.
-The controller generates a bloop light trigger pulse through the above connectors at the start of move playback, regardless of whether you have already started the camera with the CAMERA button (panel showing CAMERA RUNNING).
+In normal Film mode (see PULSE, or CONTI NOUS on page 21) it is assumed that you will want to use a bloop light, and use some other means to trigger the camera's auto-focus.
+The controller generates a bloop light trigger pulse through the above connectors at the start of move playback.

 The bloop trigger pulse is 40ms long, and the camera trigger pulse and bloop trigger pulse are sent at the same time; there is no delay.
-If the camera reaction is too slow and the recording misses the bloop then you can start the camera in advance manually with the CAMERA button and the bloop will trigger as usual when the move starts.
+If the camera reaction is too slow and the recording misses the bloop then you can start the camera in advance manually and the bloop will trigger as usual when the move starts.